 1. Let Go of the Things You Can’t Control

-During this season it’s vital that we hold loosely the things we can’t control and focus on the things we actually can – like our attitude, our outlook and what we choose to focus on.
-We may not have control over the economic state of our country, our job situation or our ability to go outside, but we can choose to press into His presence, speak faith over fear and make our homes a place of peace.
-Stop focusing on the things you can’t regulate and give attention to the things you can – like staying at home, washing your hands and being nice to the family you’re now spending 24/7 with.
+It’s vital that we hold loosely the things we can’t control and focus on the things we actually can – like our attitude, our outlook and what we choose to focus on.
+We may not have control over the economic state of our country, our job situation, but we can choose to press into His presence, speak faith over fear and make our homes a place of peace.
+Stop focusing on the things you can’t regulate and give attention to the things you can.

 2. Maintain Perspective

 While it’s normal to have questions and concerns about what the future holds, it’s important to see beyond our present situation.
 We may feel blindsided, but God hasn’t been.
 He sees the end from the beginning while we’re stuck in the middle.

 As Christians, we need to cling tightly to Romans 8:28 “And we know [with great confidence] that God [who is deeply concerned about us] causes all things to work together [as a plan] for good for those who love God, to those who are called according to His plan and purpose.”

 Whatever we’re going through right now is not permanent.
 One day things will go back to normal, albeit a new type of normal, but nonetheless we will re-emerge having grown in stamina and perseverance.
 And don’t just look at it from a temporary perspective but see it though a heavenly lens.
 We know that this life is but a mist, here today gone tomorrow.
 Let’s endeavour to keep eternity in view.